 Discrete Fourier Transformation

-What Is Discrete Fourier Transformation?
+What Is the Inverse Discrete Fourier Transform?

 Key Formulas